Lei Cheng Uk Han Tomb Museum: History

 According to its structure, inscriptions on the tomb bricks and tomb finds, it is believed that the tomb was built in the Eastern Han dynasty (25–220 AD).
-Here is the explanation by Museum of History:
+The Hong Kong Museum of History explains the tomb as follows:

 The cross-shaped tomb with domed roof was a popular tomb design in Guangdong at the time.
-The pottery ding tripod, zun wine warmer, kui food container and zhi wine container were common daily utensils and often appeared on pictorial bricks in Han tombs.
+The pottery ding tripod, zun wine warmer, kui (魁) food container and zhi (卮) wine container were common daily utensils and often appeared on pictorial bricks in Han tombs.
 The set of four pottery models – a house, granary, well and stove – were customary burial objects in the period.
-The characters Panyu (Chinese: 番禺; Jyutping: pun1 jyu4) in the brick inscription refer to the county in which the Hong Kong region was located in the Han dynasty, and the calligraphic style of the characters Xue Shi was widely used for Eastern Han bronze and stone inscriptions.
+The characters Panyu (番禺) in the brick inscription refer to the county in which the Hong Kong region was located in the Han dynasty, and the calligraphic style of the characters Xue Shi (薛師) was widely used for Eastern Han bronze and stone inscriptions.

 Although a number of Han tombs have been discovered in Guangdong province, south of China; the Lei Cheng Uk Han Tomb is the only Han brick tomb unearthed in Hong Kong to date.
 The tomb is an important site to understand the ancient history of Hong Kong and the early activities of Han people.